DispatchCode3/nixos-config/README.md

 reboot
 ```

-The username comes from `settings.nix`.
+The username comes from `hosts/nixos/settings.nix`.

 ---